 After setting the bridge plug, the setting tool was released and raised off the bridge plug to verify the reduced suspended weight without the bridge plug, which indicated that the bridge plug had detached.
 The setting tool was then lowered back onto the bridge plug so that the weight of the setting assembly would be supported by the bridge plug.
 A reduced suspended weight on the wireline indicated the bridge plug was now supporting the weight of the setting tool, confirming that the bridge plug had set properly.
-The hanging weight of the setting tool plus bridge plug (pre-setting), set weight (after setting but prior to detachment), weight of the setting tool without bridge plug (after detaching), and weight of assembly supported by bridge plug (set test) are recorded in the Confirmation of Bridge Plug Setting tabs of the DQC workbook.
+The hanging weight of the setting tool plus bridge plug (pre-setting), and weight of assembly supported by bridge plug (set test) are recorded in the Confirmation of Bridge Plug Setting tabs of the DQC workbook.
 This verification was successful for every bridge plug, indicating that each bridge plug had set properly.